• Skip to primary navigation

 It’s a good idea to start on a small baby quilt first before moving on to a king size quilt but the walking foot quilting designs follow the same quilting technique no matter what size your project is.
 Below is a picture of my very first quilt, using a Singer Start and walking foot.
 I had no clue what I was doing!
 The above picture is my new log cabin quilt using a Juki professional machine and 1/4″ presser foot.

-4 Steps To Making A Quilt
+4 Steps to Making a Quilt

 There are 4 main steps all skill levels follow when making a handmade quilt.
 Creating quilt top, basting entire quilt sandwich, free-motion quilting or walking-foot quilting and binding.
 Here are step-by-step instructions for machine quilting on a domestic sewing machine or home sewing machine with a walking foot.